 The Bath Road shops

 Now, more than ever, we realise what a great set of shops we have on the Bath Road.
-Click here to find out the latest information we have on things like
+Please support them.

 The Bath Road Utility boxes - a bit of good news!

 SPJARA has helped pay for the decorating of two new utility boxes in Bath Road - see here